vivaria/edisonrul.ing/docs/source/cards/t/transcendent-wings.md

 ### Card Rulings

-●You can send a face-down “Winged Kuriboh” to the GY to activate the effect of “Transcendent Wings”.
+*   You can send a face-down “Winged Kuriboh” to the GY to activate the effect of “Transcendent Wings”.
-●You can activate “Transcendent Wings” even if there is no “Winged Kuriboh LV10” in your hand/Deck, but you must show your Deck to the opponent if they want to confirm.
+*   You can activate “Transcendent Wings” even if there is no “Winged Kuriboh LV10” in your hand/Deck, but you must show your Deck to the opponent if they want to confirm.